 The participants of the Air Guitar Championship in Oulu are real stars of the summer in Finland.

 Other famous World Championships in Finland are the Mobile Sauna Championship, in the city of Teuva on Finland’s west coast in August and the Wife Carrying Championship in Sonkajärvi in July.

 3. Attend a music festival or a city festival

 Finland offers some great music festivals during the summer, for instance, Ilosarirock in Joensuu (held each July), the Tuska Metal festival held in Helsinki each June, or the Flow Festival of Helsinki in August.
 Plenty of options for dancing during the summer in Finland.

 Leaving aside the usual music festivals (plenty of nights and days with lots of bands, camping, and pretty expensive beverages) as mentioned above, we can highlight the Savonlinna Opera Festival held each summer in Finland.
 Another famous music festival is Pori Jazz.

-Go with the flow.
+Go with the Flow (festival).
 Classic bad joke.
-Source (CC: by-sa).

 4. Visit popular tourist sights

 A lot of people love to go to Finland for tourism during the winter, to enjoy the northern lights (check the best moments and the best places to see them in Finland) or to visit Santa, but other, less cold-friendly people can enjoy the summer in Finland too.

 You can visit theme parks such as the Angry Birds park in Tampere or the Moomin park in Naantali.
 If you want a hardcore version of a theme park, check out the Veijo Ronkonnen sculpture park as well: you’ll need courage for this one.